AidiMohammed/ascii-art-web/README.md

 3. Navigating directly to the result page URL without proper submission returns a `400 Bad Request` response.
 4. Accessing an invalid route, such as `http://localhost:8081/unknown`, shows a `404 Not Found` page.
 5. case error of server in page => `500 server error...` (but this is out frame of user).
+6. if : User has manually typed a link of result page => display error 405